sidsinha/pr-copilot/MCP_INTEGRATION.md

 ## Usage Examples

 ```
-Create a PR for branch PLNOC-12345-feature targeting develop
+Create a PR for branch TICKET-12345-feature targeting develop
-Get information about the officeconnect-ui repository
+Get information about the your-repo repository
 Create a draft PR for my feature branch
-Get details for JIRA ticket PLNOC-12345
+Get details for JIRA ticket TICKET-12345
 Generate PR summary for feature-branch compared to main
 ```